 Prior to ZHAW he was with SAP Research (Technical Director) and SIEMENS Corporate Technology (Senior Researcher).

-During his tenure he spent time as visiting scholar at NEC Network Research Labs (Germany), Tampere University of Technology and VTT Technical Research Centre (both in Finland), and Beijing University of Posts and Telecommunications (China).
+During his tenure he was visiting scholar at NEC Network Research Labs (Germany), Tampere University of Technology and VTT Technical Research Centre (both in Finland), and Beijing University of Posts and Telecommunications (China).
 He completed his PhD studies at the University of Coimbra (Portugal).

 The Future Internet Public-Private-Partnership (www.fi-ppp.eu) appointment him as Deputy Chief Architect, presiding the FI-PPP Architecture Board and the FI-WARE project.
 He was the technical coordinator of the Mobile Cloud Networking project and has a long history of research projects at European and national level.